louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### CDC yellow book 2026: health information for international travel. chapter 7 travel by air, land, and sea [^264f9ce0].
 CDC (2025).
 High credibility.

-Motion sickness—pharmacologic countermeasures: Drugs are useful when habituation is impractical, such as single or infrequent journeys, and individuals should be advised that medication is most effective when taken before exposure rather than after symptom onset.
+Motion sickness — pharmacologic countermeasures: Drugs are useful when habituation is impractical, such as single or infrequent journeys, and individuals should be advised that medication is most effective when taken before exposure rather than after symptom onset.
 Drug categories include antimuscarinics (e.g., scopolamine), antihistamines (e.g., dimenhydrinate), and sympathomimetics (e.g., amphetamine), and all effective agents penetrate the blood–brain barrier and act centrally.
-The newer “minimally sedating” antihistamines (cetirizine, fexofenadine, loratadine) are not effective for treatment of motion sickness, and amphetamine or combinations of amphetamine plus scopolamine (or promethazine) are not available due to legal and drug abuse reasons.
+The newer "minimally sedating" antihistamines (cetirizine, fexofenadine, loratadine) are not effective for treatment of motion sickness, and amphetamine or combinations of amphetamine plus scopolamine (or promethazine) are not available due to legal and drug abuse reasons.
 Other antiemetics such as ondansetron and granisetron are not effective against motion sickness because their sites of action are not at the central vestibular centers of the brain.
 Cannabis and constituents such as delta-9-tetrahydrocannabinol, but not cannabidiol (CBD), have shown anti-motion-sickness properties in animals, but controlled human trials are lacking so no firm recommendations can be made.
 All medications have side effects and possible specific contraindications, and the most common side effect is drowsiness or sedation.

 ---

 ### Antiemetics: ASCO guideline update [^d32eebba].
 Journal of Clinical Oncology (2020).
 High credibility.

-Antiemetic administration in adults by radiation therapy risk category—breakthrough dosing lists: ondansetron 8 mg oral, 8 mg oral dissolving tablet, or 8 mg oral soluble film, or 8 mg or 0.15 mg/kg IV; granisetron 2 mg oral or 1 mg or 0.01 mg/kg IV; dexamethasone 4 mg oral or IV; prochlorperazine 5-10 mg oral or IV; and metoclopramide 5-20 mg oral or IV; schedule: Use as breakthrough therapy.
+Antiemetic administration in adults by radiation therapy risk category — breakthrough dosing lists: ondansetron 8 mg oral, 8 mg oral dissolving tablet, or 8 mg oral soluble film, or 8 mg or 0.15 mg/kg IV; granisetron 2 mg oral or 1 mg or 0.01 mg/kg IV; dexamethasone 4 mg oral or IV; prochlorperazine 5–10 mg oral or IV; and metoclopramide 5–20 mg oral or IV; schedule: Use as breakthrough therapy.
 Ondansetron or granisetron are preferred because of the larger body of evidence, and patients can receive breakthrough therapy as needed; alternative explanations for symptoms should be investigated to avoid the need for prophylactic therapy for the remainder of radiation therapy.

 ---